junxit/us-congress-bills-111/metadata.md

 - 2010-11-19 — Senate amendment agreed to: Amendment SA 4717 agreed to in Senate by Unanimous Consent.
 - 2010-11-19 — Senate amendment proposed (on the floor): Amendment SA 4717 proposed by Senator Reid for Senator Wyden.(consideration: CR S8204; text: CR S8204)
 - 2010-11-19 — Senate amendment submitted
+- 2010-11-22 — Message on Senate action sent to the House.
+- 2010-11-29 — Received in the House.
+- 2010-11-29 — Referred to the House Committee on Oversight and Government Reform.